Hasan Mahmud (cricketer): International career

 In December 2017, he was named in Bangladesh's squad for the 2018 Under-19 Cricket World Cup.

 In November 2019, he was named in Bangladesh's squad for the 2019 ACC Emerging Teams Asia Cup in Bangladesh.
 Later the same month he was named in Bangladesh's squad for the men's cricket tournament at the 2019 South Asian Games.
 The Bangladesh team won the gold medal, after beating Sri Lanka by seven wickets in the final.

 In January 2020, he was named in Bangladesh's Twenty20 International (T20I) squad for their series against Pakistan.
 The following month, he was named in Bangladesh's Test squad for their one-off match against Zimbabwe.
 In March 2020, he was named in Bangladesh's T20I squad for their series against Zimbabwe.
 He made his T20I debut against Zimbabwe, on 11 March 2020.

 In January 2021, he was named in Bangladesh's One Day International (ODI) squad for their series against the West Indies.
 He made his ODI debut against the West Indies, on 20 January 2021.
 Later the same month, he was named in Bangladesh's Test squad, also for their series against the West Indies.

 In March 2023, he was named in Bangladesh's ODI squad for their home series against Ireland.
 During the third ODI, on 23 March 2023, he took his maiden five-wicket haul in international cricket.

 In March 2024, he was named in Bangladesh's Test squad for their series against Sri Lanka.
 He made his Test debut for Bangladesh on 30 March 2024, against Sri Lanka.
 In May 2024, he was named as a reserve player in Bangladesh's squad for the 2024 ICC Men's T20 World Cup tournament.
 In August 2024, he was named in Bangladesh's squad for the Test series against Pakistan.

+In July 2026, Mahmud was named to Bangladesh's test squad for the 2 match series against Australia.
+During the 1st innings of the 1st test match, Mahmud took 6/55, registering the best figures of his test cricket career.
+Mahmud ended with a total match haul of 9/111, his best figures for a whole Test.
+He won player of the match, as Bangladesh completed a historic 9 wicket win against the hosts.